Why I started with Murder Mystery parties

 This led me to a conclusion: I enjoyed running murder mystery parties, other people enjoyed them, and I wanted to do more.
 And from this, enigmatic events emerged.

-I’ve now run about a dozen more parties in Victoria, in pubs, apartments and gardens.
+I’ve now run dozens of parties in Victoria – in pubs, apartments and gardens.
 One, in the Paper Street Studio, was memorable for having just six players.
 But as they were all improv actors, they took the ideas and ran with them in all sorts of crazy directions.
 As a host, sometimes it’s like watching a play, one which you are nominally the director, but it writes itself.

 And that, for me, is one of the rewards as player too.
 You are taking part in a play.
 You have a character, whose struggling to achieve certain goals.
 And they’d all be easy if everyone else would just co-operate.
 But of course they won’t, not easily, and you try to solve these problems.
 Via discussion, sneakiness or sometime direct action.
 There’s no physical interaction in any of our games, and anything that needs to be resolved along these lines (trying to restrain the murderer, for example) is worked out with the Host.